-- To start an observation, navigate to the bottom of the home page and click on the camera icon - You can also see a list of your previous observations on this page
+To start an observation, navigate to the bottom of the home page and click on the camera icon

+You can also see a list of your previous observations on this page

-- Next, select the photo library icon to choose from photos in your camera roll to start your observation OR select the camera icon to take a picture directly from the app. - Further refine your photo selection by deleting or adding photos here. - Be sure to upload only one observation per individual pollinator - You can add up to 4 photos for an individual during each observation - Feel free to include photos of the pollinator with different floral interactions in your 4 photos per observation, however, any additional interactions can be considered in the notes section.
+- Next, select the photo library icon to choose from photos in your camera roll to start your observation OR select the camera icon to take a picture directly from the app. - Further refine your photo selection by deleting or adding photos here.

+Be sure to upload only one observation per individual pollinator.

+You can add up to 8 photos for an individual during each observation.